andrew/ultimate-awesome/README.md

 - [awesome-llm-os](https://github.com/bilalonur/awesome-llm-os) - A curated list of awesome resources, tools, research papers, and projects related to the concept of Large Language Model Operating Systems (LLM-OS).
 - [awesome-stoicism](https://github.com/DavidWells/awesome-stoicism) - 💆‍♂️ Stoic philosophy resources.
 - [awesome-telegram-bot](https://github.com/fwolf/awesome-telegram-bot) - Manual picked bot of Telegram.
-- [awesome-grav](https://github.com/getgrav/awesome-grav) - A curated list of awesome stuff to do with Grav.
 - [awesome-authentication](https://github.com/gitcommitshow/awesome-authentication) - Resources to learn and implement authentication in your application.
 - [awesome-mixed-sample-data-augmentation](https://github.com/JasonZhang156/awesome-mixed-sample-data-augmentation) - A collection of awesome things about mixed sample data augmentation.
 - [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.